Watts-Lab/gps_data_coding_task/instructions.md

 # GPS Mobility Data Analysis Take Home Task for Research Assistants

 Welcome to the **GPS Mobility Data Analysis** take home task for research assistant candidates at the CSSLab.
 This task is intended to test your coding, data analysis, and visualization skills and will be taken into account when considering your application.
-We estimate that this task should take approximately three hours to complete, but you can have a whole week if needed.
+We estimate that this task should take approximately six hours to complete, but you can have a whole week if needed.

 The goal of this task is to analyze and visualize visits data from **Safegraph**, which is available on an online repository and is free to use.
 The data has been normalized and structured in large CSV files.
 This project will require you to use the weekly census tract to census tract flows, corresponding to March and April of 2020 and 2021.
 Your results should be presented in a short report emailed to shape@seas.upenn.edu with all code and graphics used for producing them also attached (you can choose any programming language that you prefer).